camilom40/VLX_V1/AI_PROJECT_GUIDE.md

-# VLX-ESTIMATOR - AI Project Guide
+# VLX-ESTIMATOR - AI Project Guide - by camilo mejia

 > This document is designed to help AI assistants (or future developers) quickly understand the VLX-ESTIMATOR web application, its architecture, key features, and recent development history.